planetshell/db-capstone-project/readme.md

 ### 2. Join query statement for multiple tables
-The query statement below collect information from four tables on all customers with orders that cost more than $150.
-Extract the required information from each of the following tables by using the relevant JOIN clause:
+The join query statement below collected information from four tables on all customers with orders that cost more than $150.

 ![Join Query](LittleLemon_Stored_Procedures/LittleLemon_JoinQuery_statement.png)